Skip to main content

 Working with App URLs

 You enter URLs in various sections of the App Manager, particularly when creating a redirect for the end-user to select.
-You can use a standard URL; however, you can use special URLs to redirect to other services in the app, or to other apps on the device.
+You can use a standard URL, but you can also use special URLs to redirect to other services in the app, or to other apps on the device.
+You can also create a tile that, when selected, opens a prompt enabling the user to call a specified phone number.

 App URLs cannot currently be linked from content list menus; however, you can create a content page containing App URL links via the content editor.
 Additionally, App URLs cannot currently be linked from push notifications.